 January Term courses are intensive and require concentrated work over a brief period of time.
 For that reason, students are encouraged to enroll in only one January Term course at a time (including courses through cross-registration).
-Students may choose to enroll in more than one course during January Term only if the faculty members of the courses they plan to take allow students to take additional courses concurrently, but under no circumstances will students be permitted to miss class meetings due to a conflict of class meeting times.
+Students may choose to enroll in more than one course during January Term only if the course does not conflict or overlap in time with other courses.
 Students may enroll in no more than 4 credits during January Term.
 Students should consult with their advisors and course instructors when considering such an option.